Software Supply Chain Security

 Generate SBOMs at any stage of your development process.
 Upload each SBOM automatically through the RestAPI and start component identification and security analytics.

+You can also manually upload SBOMs through the web interface or create SBOMs using the included SBOM tool.
 The Artifact Dictionary service will support you when manually creating external artifacts in the Artifact tool.

 Analyze and monitor your SBOMs.